Yale-NeRD/mind/artifacts/readme.md

 # Artifact evaulation

+## Summary
+- Please first check NDA and HW requirements; if you plan to use CloudLab, you do not need to sign the NDA with Intel (but please agree with Mellanox's End-User Agreement.
+- We recommend using our VMs on CloudLab to minimize effort to create VMs.
+You can try rebuild kernel inside those VMs to verify completeness of the source code (we have script for [rebuild](https://github.com/shsym/mind/blob/main/ctrl_scripts/readme.md#re-build-mind-kernel)).
+- Please find the list of experiments and follow the detailed instructions on the linked pages.

 ### NDA Requirements
 - To compile and run the programmable switch side programs by your own, NDA with Intel is required.
 - To build *MIND*'s RoCE (RDMA over Converged Ethernet) module, you must agree with End-User Agreement for Mellanox OFED Software [(link to agreement and driver download)](https://www.mellanox.com/page/mlnx_ofed_eula?mtag=linux_sw_drivers&mrequest=downloads&mtype=ofed&mver=MLNX_OFED-5.0-1.0.0.0&mname=MLNX_OFED_LINUX-5.0-1.0.0.0-ubuntu18.04-x86_64.tgz)